As a kid, I loved Dr. Seuss. “Cat in the Hat” is one of the first books I read.

 He wore blackface in a performance in high school.
 He capitalized on the N-word and on racial stereotypes of Black and Asian people in the satire magazine Judge.Spencer Allen, The Darthmouth

 Of course people change, but clearly the only thing Seuss changed was his name.
-Seuss made an entire children’t book series based on the stereotype of Black man jazz musician.
+Seuss made an entire children’s book series based on the stereotype of a Black man jazz musician.

 Seuss —inspired by minstrel shows where people blackened their face to prepare to don racist Black face and do a performance mocking African Americans.
 Dr. Seuss created this “hip” series with William Spaulding—director of Houghton Mifflin’s educational division.